Skip to main content

 Academic

-A sophisticated analysis of hormonal optimization and its relationship with requires a systems-biology perspective.
+A sophisticated analysis of hormonal optimization and its relationship with cognitive function requires a systems-biology perspective.
 The brain does not exist in isolation; its cognitive performance is an emergent property of the dynamic interplay between the central nervous system and the body’s major regulatory networks.

 The primary axes involved are the Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive hormones, and the Hypothalamic-Pituitary-Adrenal (HPA) axis, which mediates the stress response.
 The intricate crosstalk between these two systems, and their downstream hormonal effectors, creates the neuroendocrine environment that ultimately determines cognitive resilience or vulnerability.